fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 + <h3>Accounting Plugin</h3>

-The Accounting Plugin is responsible for accounting of the usage of cloud resources such as computing instances and storage.
+The Accounting Plugin is responsible for accounting the usage of cloud resources such as computing instances and storage.

 #### Configure
 The **accounting_class** property must be set to a Accouting Plugin implementation, as shown in the examples below.